zenomt/webid-auth-nginx/README.md

   - The `acl`, `foaf`, `solid`, and `vcard` prefixes are pre-defined for convenience;
-  - `acl:Search` permission is required for every directory from the base prefix down to the location of the requested resource (this can be disabled with the `--always-search` command-line option to `auth.py`);
+  - `acl:Search` permission is required for every directory from the base prefix down to the location of the requested resource (this permission is inferred for all if it doesn't appear anywhere in the access control file);
   - `acl:Read` permission in an ACL file also grants read for that ACL file;
   - `acl:Other` permission mode for any method that doesn't fall under `acl:Read`, `acl:Write`, or `acl:Append`;